VUnit/vunit/docs/check/user_guide.rst

 .. code-block:: console

-    1000 ps - check - PASS - Checking that read enable is active
+    1000 ps - check - PASSED - Checking that read enable is active

-Note that a message that reads well for both the pass and the fail cases was used.
-Note also that ``pass`` isn't a standard log level but a custom log level created by the check library.
+Note that a message that reads well for both the passed and the fail cases was used.

 A number of check subprograms perform several checks for every call, each of which can fail and generate an error message.
-However, there will only be one pass message for such a call to avoid confusion.
+However, there will only be one passed message for such a call to avoid confusion.
 For example, ``check_stable`` checks the stability of a signal for every clock cycle in a window.
-If the window is 100 clock cycles there will be 100 checks for stability but there will only be one pass message, not 100, if the signal is stable.
+If the window is 100 clock cycles there will be 100 checks for stability but there will only be one passed message, not 100, if the signal is stable.

 Message Format
 ~~~~~~~~~~~~~~